NehaJeevan/HPDF-Task-1/README.md

   4. npm start

 By default, Main Timeline will be rendered.
-To render Search Results, go to index.js and change <HomePage /> to <SearchPage />
+To render Search Results, go to index.js and change "<HomePage />" to "<SearchPage />"